edgarfroes/salazar-csharp-string-mask/README.md

 # Usage

+Import the library with `using Salazar.CSharp.String.Mask` on top of your code.

 For outputing a masked value of `(61) 98888-7777` from a string of value `61988887777`, simply do follow:

 ```csharp